Photos

 Would the National Guardsman have made the same comment

-More Bogus Corporate Press
+More Local Corporate Propaganda Press Spin

-From WHDH (link)
+From WHDH ...if

 Meanwhile in Boston, protesters were arrested for blocking the entrance